 Extensive residence support network includes live-in residence staff, organized academic programs and social events, a Residence Reception Desk, and university safety staff.
 In residence, you will have the opportunity to meet people from around the world and make friendships that last a lifetime.

 If students decide to live off-campus, they should be prepared to spend some time to look for an appropriate place.
-To help students in their search, Carleton’s Housing Office posts a list of off-campus accommodation that can be viewed 24 hours a day.
+Information regarding off-campus housing is available on our website: housing.carleton.ca/off-campus-housing.

-Carleton and the City of Ottawa offer many cultural opportunities.
-The Carleton campus boasts an art gallery, a student theatre company, several music ensembles, and a student newspaper and radio station.
+Carleton and the city of Ottawa offer many cultural opportunities.
+The Carleton campus boasts an art gallery, a student theatre company, several music ensembles, a student newspaper, and a radio station.
 Public lectures and weekly concerts are also presented throughout the year.
-Students can participate in more than 100 special interest clubs and a student government.
-Off campus, there is the National Gallery, the National Archives, libraries, museums, embassies, theatre, and much more.
+Students can participate in more than 300 special interest clubs, societies, and a student government.
+Off campus, there is the National Gallery, the National Archives, libraries, museums, embassies, theatres, and much more.